Course Numbering Policy

 Experimental Course Policy

-Since courses with the prefix of KSC serve the entire college, the Office of the Provost acts as both the chair and dean in terms of curricular oversight and supervision.
+Since courses with the prefix of KSC serve the entire College, the Office of the Provost acts as both the chair and dean in terms of curricular oversight and supervision.
 The Provost or their designee shall enforce all the above policies regarding KSC experimental courses.
 All new KSC courses are sponsored by the Office of the Provost and are reviewed by all school curriculum committees, the Senate Curriculum Committee, and by the College Senate.